Zog I: Cultural references

 Zog's name was in use by 1972 in the English language palaeontological mnemonic for the names of zonal index fossils in part of the Lower Carboniferous System of Great Britain (namely Cleistopora, which geologists decided to call 'zone k', Zaphrentis, Caninia, Seminula and Dibanophylum): "King Zog caught syphilis and died".

 In the James Bond novel The Man with the Golden Gun, Ian Fleming writes of the villainous Francisco Scaramanga telling his compatriots that the Rastafari of Jamaica "believes it owes allegiance" to the King of Ethiopia, this "King Zog or what-have-you."
 Fleming had been assigned with the task of escorting Zog when in exile after Albania was annexed by Italy.

+In his 1983 book Combined Forces, Jack Smithers borrows heroes from three other authors of the "snobbery with violence" thriller genre (Richard Hannay by John Buchan, "Bulldog" Drummond by "Sapper", and Berry Pleydell & Jonathan Mansel by Dornford Yates, each with their supporting characters), brings them together and has them assist King Zog in an attempt to reclaim the throne of Albania, and/or recover some of the royal treasury.
+Although the story might seem to draw on the real-world Operation Valuable (see above), except that Smithers portrayed the USA as opposed to the plans (on the assumption that their anti-monarchy sentiments would outweigh their anti-communism), the history of Valuable was not well known at the time of the book's publication.

 In Aria, a 1987 British anthology film, Zog was a character in the first of ten short self-contained segments, each by a different director and each featuring a different opera aria.
-This segment, entitled 'Un ballo in maschera' after the Giuseppe Verdi opera, was directed by Nicolas Roeg, with actor Theresa Russell playing King Zog during a fictionalized account of his visit to Vienna in 1931 and the assassination attempt on the steps of that city's opera house (as noted earlier, Zog had actually seen a performance of 'Pagliacci' before the real attack).
+This segment, entitled 'Un ballo in maschera' after the Giuseppe Verdi opera, was directed by Nicolas Roeg, with actress Theresa Russell playing King Zog during a fictionalized account of his visit to Vienna in 1931 and the assassination attempt on the steps of that city's opera house (as noted earlier, Zog had actually seen a performance of Pagliacci before the real attack).

-In the "new" Doc Savage pulp fiction novel, The Whistling Wraith (July 1993, Bantam/Spectra), from the original notes of Lester Dent (primary writer of the sagas) but now completed as a novel by Will Murray, the life & person of Zog, as well as Albania's political problems and foreign policy issues with Mussolini's Italy are key to the plot.
+In the "new" Doc Savage pulp fiction novel, The Whistling Wraith (July 1993, Bantam/Spectra), from the original notes of Lester Dent (primary writer of the sagas) but now completed as a novel by Will Murray, the life and person of Zog, as well as Albania's political problems and foreign policy issues with Mussolini's Italy are key to the plot.
 The story slots into the Doc Savage timeline in 1938 (a few weeks after The Motion Menace, per p.
 61).
-Egil Goz the First is clearly standing in for King Zog I, for both are Muslims and both were first president before being the first king of their Balkan nation.
-(Italy is Santa Bellanca, which is behaving badly in Africa in the work, a tie to the invasion and conquest of Ethiopia.)
+Egil Goz the First is clearly standing in for King Zog I, for both are Muslims and both were first president before being the first king of their Balkan nation (Italy is Santa Bellanca, which is behaving badly in Africa in the work, a tie to the invasion and conquest of Ethiopia).

-In episode 13 of Monty Python's Flying Circus he is mentioned as a reporter for made-up news show called ProbeAround but suddenly dies.
+In episode 13 of Monty Python's Flying Circus, he is mentioned as a reporter for made-up news show called ProbeAround but suddenly dies.